Belgium calls on neighbours for more security on cross-border trains

 Belgian federal prosecutors said they were working closely with France and had opened their own inquiry "on the basis that the suspect had boarded the train in Brussels".

-Although the Belgian government introduced counter-terrorism measures before Friday's attack, the Thalys trains between France, Belgium, the Netherlands and Germany have been subject to relatively light security.
+Although the Belgian government introduced a raft of counter-terrorism measures before Friday's attack, the Thalys trains between France, Belgium, the Netherlands and Germany have been subject to relatively light security.